 This is the third in a series of articles sharing my thoughts about the entry of traditional finance into cryptocurrency markets.
-Follow me on Medium to catch each new post.
+See the full series on this page.

 Rumors are swirling that Bakkt will pause its pursuit of U.S. government approval while it applies for a state-level cryptocurrency license.

 Some say this means Bakkt is dead.
 I doubt it, but it doesn’t matter.
 As I said before, Bakkt Will Not Save Cryptocurrency (And You Wouldn’t Want it to).
 Cryptocurrency is developing slowly, naturally, and organically without Bakkt.

 Bakkt won’t save cryptocurrency.
 It will save Wall Street.

 Bakkt is interesting because it allows financial professionals to buy, sell, and trade cryptocurrency using an enterprise-grade trading infrastructure tailored for the unique demands of crypto traders.
 It plans to be like Coinbase on steroids, with derivatives, investment services, and the sophisticated tools large investors need to properly manage funds.
 Most importantly, Bakkt will assume all the regulatory and operational risk of buying and selling cryptocurrencies, including custody, security, insurance, and clearing for all transactions.

 Basically, Bakkt enables institutions and large investors to “safely” transact with clear rules, regulations, and expectations.
 At some point, it will offer merchant solutions like credit cards and payment processing.
 Bakkt is building its entire marketplace from the ground up with one goal: dominate the cryptocurrency markets, just like its sister company the New York Stock Exchange dominates the equity markets.